Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 If you are self-employed, the lender will also make sure they have all of the information needed to satisfy the self-employment requirements which are different than a W2 employee.

 If there are any gaps in employment, the loan officer will ask you about those gaps to understand why they exists.
+Gaps are employment may be allowed depending on the circumstances.

 It does not necessarily preclude you from getting pre-approved but they will seek to understand the reasons for them.